 Redshift is a program that adjusts the color temperature of your computer screen according to daytime and nighttime.
-This program is suitable for those people working on computers during night shift as it will hurt your eyes less.
+This program is suitable for those people working on computers during the night shift as it will hurt your eyes less.

 1. How Redshift works